global-input/global-input-message/README.md

         ...
     }
 ```
-### Grouping UI elements into a row.
+### Grouping UI elements into a view.

-If some UI elements has a same ```viewId``` attribute it will display in a row.
-This is because ```viewId``` specifies that the parent view the element belongs to.
-A view lines its elements in row as default.
-Views can also be customised.
+the ```viewId``` of an the UI element specifies its the parent view that the element belongs to.
+The default style of an view is `flexDirection:row`, so it will renders its children in a row.

 ### Customise a button
 you can customise a button, for example, if you would its border as green color: